 - Milk is highly nutritious and is a vital source of calcium and vitamin D for women during pregnancy.
-Pregnant women need between 1000 and 1300 mg of calcium every day to nourish their body and the body of their developing baby.
-It is recommended that they consume three cups of milk every day to meet the daily requirement.
+And do you know why you need Vitamin D during pregnancy?
+As per a study, getting enough Vitamin D during pregnancy can lower the baby’s risk of developing allergies in future.
+Apart from this, pregnant women also need between 1000 and 1300 mg of calcium every day to nourish their body and the body of their developing baby.
+Drinking milk during pregnancy can meet your calcium requirements.
+You can drink three cups of milk daily to meet your daily requirement of calcium.

-- Milk is rich in proteins, amino acids and fatty acids that are essential for the development of the baby’s nervous system.
-Being rich in calcium and iron, milk provides adequate nourishment for developing bones and to transport oxygen to the baby.
+- Milk is rich in protein, amino acids, and fatty acids – all of which are essential for the development of the baby’s nervous system.
+Being rich in calcium and iron, milk helps in the formation and development of the bones of the baby and to transport oxygen to the baby.
 Milk also has all the necessary A, B and D vitamins required for the intrauterine foetal development.

-- Milk also acts as an effective antacid that eases heartburns and other gastric ailments common during pregnancy.
-It helps to keep the body hydrated throughout the day.
+- Milk acts as an effective antacid that can ease heartburn and other gastric ailments, that are a common problem during pregnancy.
+Drinking milk can also help keep your body hydrated.

 - The iodine content in milk has been shown to enhance foetal brain development and increase the IQ of children.

-- Milk consumption in pregnancy is also linked to lowered risk of diseases such as multiple sclerosis, neonatal rickets and osteoporosis.
+- Milk consumption in pregnancy is also linked to a lowered risk of diseases such as multiple sclerosis, neonatal rickets, and osteoporosis.

 Skimmed milk is low in fat content as it goes through a process where some of its saturated fats are removed to make it light.
 Each cup of low-fat skimmed milk provides 305 mg of calcium and 83 calories.
-The fat removal process also lowers the levels of some of the fat-soluble vitamins like A, D, E and C. Drinking 2-3 cups of skimmed milk meets all your daily calcium requirements without the extra calories.
+The fat removal process also lowers the levels of some of the fat-soluble vitamins like Vitamin A, D, E and C. Drinking 2-3 cups of skimmed milk can meet all your daily calcium requirements without providing you with extra calories.

 Whole milk is the opposite of skimmed and contains extra fats and nutrients that get removed in the skimming process.
 A cup of whole milk contains about 5 g of saturated fat and 149 calories.
 This is ideal if you are not overweight and enjoy full cream milk.